manna/Pursuit-Of-Happiness/twitter_scripts/readme.txt

 Use 'iPython Notebook *.ipynb' in shell to open the Notebook.
 We used the notebooks to prototype and adapted the historical_tweets.py to run on a Linode to actively collect tweets.

+How to run a script on the a Linode instance:
+1) set up your instance with Ubuntu 14.01
+2) SCP the script and the requirements.txt file to the Linode (or use WinSCP if you want a GUI)
+3) SSH in (via putty on windows) install the dependancies with "pip install -r requirements.txt"
+4) troubleshoot any issues
+5) run "nohup python historical_tweets.py $" it stands for NO Hang UP, its cool

 You will need to make sure a AWS database is setup and your IP address is included as "allowed" in order to save to a database.

 Use MySQL Workbench to make your life generally better.